wp-plugins/vertical-marquee-plugin/readme.txt

 Tested upto 3.5
 New PHP code to add plugin directly in the theme file.

+= 5.0 =

+Tested up to 3.6
+New admin interface.
+Added few security features.

 == Upgrade Notice ==

 = 1.0 =